vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/get-started/markdown.md

 If you are a new learner and don’t know how to write Markdown, please read [Markdown Intro](../../basic/markdown/readme.md) and [Markdown Demo](../../basic/markdown/demo.md).

-::: info Front Matter
+::: info Frontmatter

-Front Matter is a very important concept in VuePress.
-If you don’t know it, you need to read [Front Matter Introduction](../../basic/vuepress/markdown.md#front-matter).
+Frontmatter is a very important concept in VuePress.
+If you don’t know it, you need to read [Frontmatter Introduction](../../basic/vuepress/markdown.md#front-matter).

 :::